ICRAR/daliuge/docs/managers.rst

-Sessions have a simple lifecycle: they are first created, then a physical graph is attached into them (optionally by parts, or all in one go), after which the graph can be deployed (i.e., the DROPs are created), which leaves the session in a running state.
-Once the graph has finished its execution the session is finished and can be deleted.
+Sessions have a simple lifecycle: they are first created, then a physical graph is attached into them (optionally by parts, or all in one go), after which the graph can be deployed (i.e., the DROPs are created).
+This leaves the session in a running state until the graph has finished its execution, at which point the session is finished and can be deleted.

 .. _node_drop_manager: